Coronary Artery Bypass Surgery: Your Medical Team

-All surgeries also have a surgical assistant, who is typically responsible for harvesting the blood vessels that will be used as graft material as well as assisting the surgeon with opening and closing your chest and sewing (suturing) your incision after surgery.
-The surgical assistant is also the individual who will most regularly check on your progress as you recover.
+All surgeries also have a surgical assistant.
+He or she is typically responsible for harvesting the blood vessels that will be used as graft material.
+This assistant will also help the surgeon with opening and closing your chest and sewing (suturing) your incision after surgery.
+He or she is also the person who will most regularly check on your progress as you recover.

 You will probably meet one or more members of your anesthesia team the evening before and the day of your surgery.

-Also, the team will monitor your vital signs and correct any changes in your blood pressure, heart rhythm, or blood oxygen levels with adjustments to the anesthesia and medicines you are receiving.
+Also, the team will monitor your vital signs.
+They will correct any changes in your blood pressure, heart rhythm, or blood oxygen levels with adjustments to the anesthesia and medicines you are receiving.

 This team will keep you comfortable during the procedure by treating any pain associated with your CABG surgery.
-The team will give you medicines through a tube inserted into a vein (intravenous, or IV).
+They will give you medicines through a tube inserted into a vein (intravenous, or IV).

-Your anesthesia team is also responsible for making sure that you receive enough medicine to control your pain after your surgery.
+Your anesthesia team is also responsible for making sure that you get enough medicine to control your pain after your surgery.

-In the hours that follow surgery, a respiratory therapist will work with the anesthesia team and your surgeon to monitor your breathing to make sure that you continue to receive enough oxygen through your ventilator.
-Your respiratory therapist will also help you come off the ventilator as soon as possible.
+In the hours that follow surgery, a respiratory therapist will work with the anesthesia team and your surgeon.
+This therapist will monitor your breathing to make sure that you get enough oxygen through your ventilator.
+He or she will also help you come off the ventilator as soon as possible.

 The nursing team is made up of several nurses with special training in CABG surgery.
 The nurses prepare you for the surgery and assist the anesthesia team in your care during the procedure.
-Also, they ensure that appropriate instruments are available and assist the surgeon with the handling of the instruments.
+Also, they make sure that the right surgical tools are available.
+And they assist the surgeon with the handling of those tools.

-The perfusionist, a certified medical technician responsible for monitoring the heart-lung bypass machine, makes sure that the machine is correctly doing the jobs of your heart and lungs during your CABG surgery.
+The perfusionist is a certified medical technician responsible for monitoring the heart-lung bypass machine.
+He or she makes sure that the machine is correctly doing the jobs of your heart and lungs during your CABG surgery.